By Wendy Stoltz / Last Modified On January 15, 2023

 Notes

-- For best results heat your milk to between 95-110 degrees F. Any hotter and you will kill the yeast.
-If the temperature is too low the yeast won't grow.
+- Heat your milk to between 95-110 degrees F for best results.
+Any hotter, and you will kill the yeast.
+If the temperature is too low, the yeast won't grow.

-- Make sure to let your yeast mixture proof for 8-10 minutes, no longer!
-If your yeast sinks and doesn't start to rise then either your yeast was expired or bad or you didn't bring the milk to the correct temperature.
+- Let your yeast mixture be proofed for 8-10 minutes; no longer!
+If your yeast sinks and doesn't start to rise, either your yeast expired or is bad, or you didn't bring the milk to the correct temperature.

-- Dough will be sticky and soft.
-Make sure to use oiled hands when spreading the dough, and don't press to hard on the dough.
+- The dough will be sticky and soft.
+Make sure to use oiled hands when spreading the dough, and don't press too hard on the dough.

 - Allow the dough to rise for the specified time.